 - Gain behavioral insight: Move beyond simple system metrics to understand if your agent is hallucinating, failing to follow conversation patterns, or losing grounding in its evidence.

-Signals are preset monitors that automatically evaluate production traces for common quality issues and errors.
-Each signal uses a benchmarked LLM prompt to classify traces and saves the results as comma-delimited tags representing the detected issues.
-To start classifying traces immediately, enable signals from the Monitors page.
-Signals don’t require prompt engineering or scorer configuration.
-Signals use a W&B Inference model to score traces, so no external API keys are required.Available signals
+W&B Weave offers monitors with built-in signals: preset scorers that evaluate production traces for common quality issues and errors out of the box, with no custom setup.
+Each built-in signal uses a benchmarked LLM prompt to classify traces and saves the results as comma-delimited tags representing the detected issues.
+Signals use a W&B Inference model to score traces, so no external API keys are required.
+W&B Weave provides 13 preset signals organized into two groups.Quality signals

 Quality signals evaluate successful root-level traces for output quality and safety issues.| Signal | What it detects |